 Absolutely perfect for snack or teatime and even breakfast.
 Learning how to make koeksisters is fun and easy for the whole family to enjoy.

-The traditional Koeksister recipe are made using brown sugar and self-raising flour.
+The traditional Koeksister recipe is made using brown sugar and self-raising flour.
 Deep frying in fresh oil gives a much better taste.

 - 9 oz of brown sugar